buildzaku/zaku/.changeset/swift-shirts-talk.md

 Persist changes to space buffer and filesystem

-- Use space buffer to persist changes after app is closed
+- Use space buffer to preserve changes in case app is closed
 - Write changes to filesystem on `Cmd+s`/`Ctrl+s`